Reproducible builds

-Reproducible builds, also known as deterministic compilation, is a process of compiling software which ensures the resulting binary code can be reproduced.
-Source code compiled using deterministic compilation will always output the same binary.
+Reproducible builds, also known as deterministic compilation, is a process of building software which ensures the resulting binary code can be reproduced.
+Source code compiled deterministically will always output the same binary.

 Reproducible builds can act as part of a chain of trust; the source code can be signed, and deterministic compilation can prove that the binary was compiled from trusted source code.
 Verified reproducible builds provide a strong countermeasure against attacks where binaries do not match their source code, e.g., because an attacker has inserted malicious code into a binary.
 This is a relevant attack; attackers sometimes attack binaries but not the source code, e.g., because they can only change the distributed binary or to evade detection since it is the source code that developers normally review and modify.
 In a survey of 17 experts, reproducible builds had a very high utility rating from 58.8% participants, but also a high-cost rating from 70.6%.
 Various efforts are being made to modify software development tools to reduce these costs.

 Methods

 For the compilation process to be deterministic, the input to the compiler must be the same, regardless of the build environment used.
 This typically involves normalizing variables that may change, such as order of input files, timestamps, locales, and paths.

 Additionally, the compilers must not introduce non-determinism themselves.
 This sometimes happens when using hash tables with a random hash seed value.
 It can also happen when using the address of variables because that varies from address space layout randomization (ASLR).

-Build systems, such as Bazel and Gitian, can be used to automate deterministic build processes.
+Build systems, such as Bazel, GNU Guix, and Gitian, can be used to automate deterministic build processes.